Satisfactory Academic Progress Policy

 Current COCC students will typically be allowed to petition for one program change.
 If approved, the student will be given 1.5 times the amount of remaining credits to finish the requirements for the new program.

 Returning students who are seeking a new certificate or degree or continuing work on the original course of study will be reviewed on a case by case basis, with consideration given to prior academic history.

 Successful appeals will allow a student to be placed in PROBATION status.
 Students must meet the conditions outlined in the appeal decision.
 If a student is unable to meet these conditions, the student will be ineligible for aid until the cumulative GPA is at least 2.0 and the cumulative completion rate is at least 66.67 percent.

 TRANSFER STUDENT REQUIREMENTS

-Course work taken at another institution that is accepted and officially transcripted as transfer credit by COCC, will count toward the 150% maximum calculated hours as well as the cumulative completion rate.
+Coursework taken at another institution will count toward the 150 percent maximum calculated credits as well as the cumulative completion rate.
 If the limit is exceeded, the student must submit an appeal to determine aid eligibility.
 GPAs from other schools are not considered in COCC's financial aid satisfactory progress policy.
 Only credits that apply toward the program will count toward maximum calculated credits in the appeal process.

-Students enrolled in more than one institution under consortium agreements are subject to the home institution's Satisfactory Academic Progress policy.
+Students enrolled in more than one institution under consortium agreements are subject to the home institution's SAP and Title IV return policies.